 |

-Thank you to May Travers who hosted our September bookclub meeting at her home.
-We had an interesting discussion about the book First Ladies by Marie Benedict.
+Thank you to Pam Berg who hosted our February bookclub meeting at her home.
+We had an interesting discussion about the book What Are You Going Through by Sigrid Nunez.
+This book was made into a movie, currently in theaters as The Room Next Door.

 Our upcoming reading list is: